rgrove/textual-sulaco/README.md

 * De-emphasizes what you don’t.

-* Doesn't overwrtie any of your preferences.
+* Doesn't overwrite any of your preferences.
 Wanna use a light UI with Sulaco?
   You can.
 Wanna change how nicknames or timestamps are formatted?
 Great!
 The theme is unobtrusive.

 * Coalesces multiple consecutive messages from the same sender rather than